 16. __________ I frequently have to deal with work emergencies when I am not there.

 17. __________ I am tired all the time.

 18. __________ My family and friends are routinely upset at me for not being available to them.

 19. __________ I am often needed outside of work during work hours.

 20. __________ I drink more than 3 cups or shots of caffeinated drinks per day.

 If you answered…

-Mostly true: You are in serious danger of incurring a stress-related illness or injury, having a major personal problem, or getting fired.
+Mostly true: You are in serious danger of incurring a stress-related illness or injury, having a major personal problem or getting fired.
 You're taking on too much and need to get more support either at work or at home, or both.
-You need to pay attention to this, because even if you can sustain highly stressful situations for a period of time, over the long term, you could incur irreversible damage to your body, such as a heart attack, hypertension, ulcer, endometriosis or other stress-related conditions.
+Act now; even if you can sustain highly stressful situations for a period of time, over the long term, you could incur irreversible damage to your body, such as a heart attack, hypertension, ulcer, endometriosis or other stress-related conditions.

 Equally true and false: You may be at risk of burning the candle at both ends.
-You might want to examine your commitments, responsibilities and level of control over your life.
-There may be one or two simple tweaks you can make to ease up on your work/life conflicts, or it might be that a more extensive change is necessary.
-In either case, you should consider ways to take care of yourself better to maintain your resilience and get through tough times.
+Examine your commitments, responsibilities and level of control over your life.
+There may be one or two simple tweaks you can make to reduce work/life conflicts, or it might be that a more extensive change is necessary.
+In either case, consider ways to take care of yourself better to maintain your resilience and get through tough times.

 Mostly false: You have a good fit for work and life demands.
 You take care of yourself.
 You're at low risk of burnout and are a good role model of work-life balance for others.